mohamed-kamal-fathy/Swag-Labs-Automation-web-project/README.md

 # SwagLabs Test Automation Project

-This project is End-to-end automation test framework for the SwagLabs e-commerce application using Selenium WebDriver with Java.
+ End-to-end automation test framework for the SwagLabs e-commerce application using Selenium WebDriver with Java.
 It implements the Page Object Model (POM) design pattern and includes end-to-end testing capabilities for web applications.

 ## 🚀 Technologies Used